awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 + Your Auto Scaling group cannot initiate scaling activities or maintain its desired capacity\.
 + If the group becomes unbalanced between Availability Zones, Amazon EC2 Auto Scaling does not attempt to redistribute instances evenly between the Availability Zones that are specified for your Auto Scaling group\.
 + Your Auto Scaling group cannot replace instances that are marked unhealthy\.
++ The instance refresh feature cannot replace any instances\.

 When you resume the `Launch` and `Terminate` process types, Amazon EC2 Auto Scaling replaces instances that were marked unhealthy while the processes were suspended and might attempt to rebalance the group\.
 Scaling activities also resume\.

 ### Additional considerations<a name="other-considerations"></a>

 There are some outside operations that might be affected while `Launch` and `Terminate` are suspended\.
++ **Maximum instance lifetime**—When `Launch` or `Terminate` are suspended, the maximum instance lifetime feature cannot replace any instances\.
 + **Spot Instance Interruptions**—If `Terminate` is suspended and your Auto Scaling group has Spot Instances, they can still terminate in the event that Spot capacity is no longer available\.
 While `Launch` is suspended, Amazon EC2 Auto Scaling cannot launch replacement instances from another Spot Instance pool or from the same Spot Instance pool when it is available again\.
 + **Attaching and Detaching Instances **—When `Launch` and `Terminate` are suspended, you can detach instances that are attached to your Auto Scaling group, but you can't attach new instances to the group\.
 To attach instances, you must first resume `Launch`\.
 **Note**